HelmiDev03/HMKJDIDA/README.md

-## User
+## Core

-The user app has all the functionalities like login, signup, viewing profile and editing   profile.
+The Core app has all the functionalities like login, signup, viewing profile and editing   profile.
 The proper usage of the app comes with the initial usage of the app.
 The very beginning the app routes user to login in the app.
 The app used Django’s in built auth form in order to ensure the security of the user.

    + Login: